Small scale farming and micro farms can

 Comments and Pages on Small Scale Farming!

 contribute to throughout this website.
 We love hearing from our

 you will be one of those we hear from too.
 Feel free to add your own information or

 experience in homesteading on a mini-farm or small scale farming.

 Do you have anything that you would like to add after reading this page?
 We would love to hear your thoughts.
 If you can add additional information to what has been written here you will be adding value to the website!
 No need to have any special skills - just type and submit.
 We will do the rest!

 Click below to see comments from other visitors to this page...

 composting and fertilizer Not rated yet I was wondering, if you are using compost or fertilizer on crops, why you couldn't continue planting in the same spot.
-Wouldn't the compost keep crops …

 nice one Not rated yet it is good to know that every single person is attached to agriculture.
 This is the need of today that everyone should make an effort to survive here. …